javijalis/JalisServiceGeneratorBundle/README.md

 $my_service = $this->get('exampleManager');
 ```

-You can write your code for the service in the folder "Manager" created, in the class nameManager.php
+The class for yor code used in the service is in the folder "giving bundle"/Manager/exampleManager.php